 3. Discover the Slieve Bloom Mountains, Ireland

 The Slieve Bloom Mountains (Sliabh Bladhma in Irish) in Ireland, stretch from Roscrea to Rosenallis and its highest point is at Arderin, reaching over 520 metres.
 Although the Slieve Bloom Mountains are not very high, they are still quite significant in this region and both locals and tourists like to explore the mountain range by hiking or mountain biking.
 The Slieve Bloom Mountains are the oldest mountains in Europe and they were also once the highest prior to erosion.
 The most accessible entrance to the mountains can be found just off Exit 18 on the M7 – and there are three different walking routes which take you across the Slieve Bloom.
 The Glenbarrow Waterfalls are not to be missed and you will also find some strikingly scenic routes by the Ridge of Capard.

 To discover these stunning mountains, we would recommend staying in one of our featured properties; Ballyfin, a country mansion set on the foothills of the mountain range.
 Our historic country house is a refurbished hotel or it can be hired out for private use.

 4. Gastronomic Tour of Edinburgh

 If you’re looking for a luxurious city break, there really is no other destination quite as extravagant as Edinburgh.
-Within this historic capital, you’ll find a cosmopolitan shopping centre, charming ancient architecture – including the beautiful castle – plenty of pubs and bars, and a world of fine dining at your fingertips.
+Within this historic capital, you’ll find a cosmopolitan shopping center, charming ancient architecture – including the beautiful castle – plenty of pubs and bars, and a world of fine dining at your fingertips.
 Home to many Michelin star chefs, both past and present, foodies will be spoiled for choice when it comes to 5 star establishments.
 Go to Tom Kitchin’s The Kitchen for beautifully cooked food made with locally sourced ingredients, Martin Wishart on 54 Shore for an expertly designed 6 course tasting menu, Castle Terrace for a modern take on traditional cooking, or Paul Kitching’s 21212 for a fresh menu every single week.
 Along with the endless choice of high-end dining, you can couple your gastronomic experience with the many boutique hotels in the city for a trip to remember.